MartinDoesCodingStuff/AdBlockingStuff/README.md

 One such example is the navigator.plugins object.
 This is where a website can look at what extensions you have installed on your computer such as if you have Shockwave Flash installed, so that a site is not executing to thin air.
 It is also used by many fingerprinting JavaScript libraries to track you as you go.
 But a simple way to bypass this is to install an extension locally, thereby websites can tell that you don't have any extensions installed, apart from extensions that are core parts of Chromium.
 Some drawbacks include: Inability to update extensions via the update URL, CORS, and some other things.

 ## Why MV2?
 I made (and actively use) this extension loong before I even thought of uploading this, which explains all of the sloppy unoptimized code.
 This extension was in active development shortly before I knew that Google demanded that 80% of extensions [must become inoperable by 2023](https://developer.chrome.com/docs/extensions/mv3/mv2-sunset/).
-And frankly, I'm too lazy to make a MV3-compatible adblocker because of the extra hurdles and the fact that 1/4 of the features (most of which are this extension's magnum opus) will be nerfed anyway in the MV3 version.
+And frankly, I'm too lazy<sup>[1]</sup> to make a MV3-compatible adblocker because of the extra hurdles and the fact that 1/4 of the features (most of which are this extension's magnum opus) will be nerfed anyway in the MV3 version.

+> Notes:
+>
+> \[1\] -  May be subject to change.

 ## License
 Under the [MIT](https://choosealicense.com/licenses/mit/) license.